Call to Action (CTA)

 TL;DR: What is Call to Action (CTA)?

-Call to Action (CTA) a call to action (CTA) is a prompt on a website that tells the user to take some specified action.
-A CTA is typically a button or a link and is a key element in driving conversions.
+Call to Action (CTA) a Call to Action (CTA) is a prompt on a website that tells the user to take a specific action.
+A CTA drives conversions.

 What is Call to Action (CTA)?